matejsemancik/astral-visuals/README.md

 Most of the delegated properties support value assign, so, if for example you create the fader variable and at some point in time you assign the value into it, the corresponding control in TouchOSC app will reflect that change.

 ## Known bugs after Processing4 migration
-- movie library does not work
+- movie library does not work (issues with linking native libs)